-Academies, schools and colleges are expected to publish an SEND Information Report to help parents, carers, children and young people understand how their needs will be met and how they will be supported.
+Academies, schools and colleges are expected to publish a SEND Information Report to help parents, carers, children and young people understand how their needs will be met and how they will be supported.

-What kinds of special educational need does Goldwyn provide for?
+What kinds of special educational needs does Goldwyn provide for?

-Goldwyn is a designated specialist provision for students with Special Educational Needs in the area of Social, Emotional and Mental Health.
+Goldwyn is a designated specialist provision for students with Special Educational Needs and Disability in the area of Social, Emotional and Mental Health.
 There are four separate centres that offer a variety of inclusive pathways: